X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA01starting.md

 ## Setting up the screen

 Let us move on, and discuss the graphics device.
-In short, the ‘device’ is what I will be talking about in the next series of tutorials, this a direct link to your graphical adapter.
+In short, the 'device' is what I will be talking about in the next series of tutorials, this a direct link to your graphical adapter.
 It is an object in your code that gives you direct access to the piece of hardware inside your computer that controls what you see on your screen.
 This variable is readily available in our code as well as the GraphicsDevice variable, but we will be using this a lot (really, a lot) and we will make a shortcut for this.
 First, we’ll declare this variable, by adding this line to the top of our class (Commented as **"Properties"** for easy reference in the code below), exactly above the **Game1()** method:

 ```csharp
     private GraphicsDevice _device;